stevekinney/stevekinney.net/src/courses/figma/getting-started.md

 ### Account, Sharing, and Dev Mode

+The right end of the toolbar shows account information, sharing options, and a switch for [Dev Mode](dev-mode.md).

 ![](../../assets/figma-toolbar-right.png)

-The right end of the toolbar shows account information, sharing options, and a switch for [Dev Mode](dev-mode.md).
+We'll talk a little bit more about [Dev Mode](dev-mode.md) in a little bit, but I'd be remiss if I didn't point out that this feature is only available on paid plans and is *not* available on free plans.

 ## Left Side Panel: Layers and Assets